dinoki-ai/tweaks/README.md

 # Tweaks 🎯

-A simple macOS menu bar app that improves your clipboard text with AI and pastes it.
+A simple macOS menu bar app that improves your clipboard text with AI and generates a new paste.

 ## Features